 To see what kinds of life credits you may have, start by reviewing your resume.
 Look for previous jobs where you took on a big project and learned something new.
 Could the skills you acquired be worth credit?

-An admissions representative can get your transfer process started on the right foot.
-Make sure you let the representative know what schools you’ve attended before.
+An enrollment services advisor can get your transfer process started on the right foot.
+Make sure you let the advisor know what schools you’ve attended before.
 And don’t forget to ask about your life credits, too!
 The sooner you start this conversation, the better off you’ll be.

-Even if it’s too early for the admissions representative to know exactly how many transfer credits you’ve earned, they can at least put you in contact with the right people who will work on the transfer process with you.
+Even if it’s too early for the advisor to know exactly how many transfer credits you’ve earned, they can at least put you in contact with the right people who will work on the transfer process with you.

 5. Be Patient